 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The Authority accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed as the Authority makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
+The credit balance on the Pensions Reserve shows a surplus in the benefits earned by past and current employees and the resources the Authority has set aside to meet them.

 2022-23 £'000 2023-24 £'000

 (502,106) Balance at 1 April 60,707

-610,433 Remeasurements of the net defined benefit liability/(asset) 113,401

-0 Effect of the Asset Ceiling (176,450)

-Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services
+610,433 Remeasurements of the net defined benefit liability/(asset) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services 113,401

-(78,205) in the Comprehensive Income and Expenditure Statement (28,440)

-Employer's pensions contributions and direct payments to
+(78,205) in the Comprehensive Income and Expenditure Statement Employer's pensions contributions and direct payments to (28,440)

 30,585 pensioners payable in the year 30,782

-60,707 Balance at 31 March 0
+60,707 Balance at 31 March 176,450